AdamSlay/AdamSlay/README.md

-I'm Adam and I'm trying to learn stuff
+first name Christian but go by Adam just trying to learn stuff